RU 486 - Federal Parliament Vote 2006

 Details of the vote in the House of Representatives

 The Bill was debated in the House of Representatives a week later, with the Bill passing on 16 February 2006.

-Even though the final Bill was passed 'on the voices' (see below), a Second Reading vote was taken on the intention of the members regarding the Bill - this was 95 to 50 in favour of the Bill.
+Even though the final Bill was passed 'on the voices' at the third reading (see below), a Second Reading vote was taken on the intention of the members regarding the Bill - this was 95 to 50 in favour of the Bill.

-However, the Second Reading vote gives the general intention of the member's vote on the Bill.
+However, the Second Reading vote gives the intention of the member's vote on the Bill.

 There may have been some Members who voted for the Bill in the Second Reading and then voted for the Laming amendment who might then have decided to vote against the total Bill itself in the third reading.
 Since a final vote was not counted we cannot definitively say who supported the final Bill - although there were only six more MPs who voted for the Laming amendment than the number who had voted against the Bill.

 Jackie Kelly's amendment